Eliah-Lakhin/lufo-website/src/articles/motivation/problem-overview.md

 ![Fallout 4 building](../../images/fallout-4.jpg)

-In Fallout 4 building mechanics was introduced as a mixture of Minecraft-like and tower-defense game mechanics, when the player can build a small sattlement for a local community of NPCs to defend them from raids and to grow it's trivial economics too.
+In Fallout 4 building mechanics were introduced as a mixture of Minecraft-like and tower-defense game mechanics, when the player can build a small sattlement for a local community of NPCs to defend them from raids and to grow it's trivial economics too.
 What's bad about this approach, aside from the fact that the building components are not aligned by a grid, is:

 1. Contrary to Minecraft a number of components and their possible forms is limited.
 2. The player is also limited in a number of things he can rebuild inside the sattlement's borders.
 So the overall game world is still feeling static, and the manual build facility embeddings feel artificial too.
 The player is not able to reconstruct the entire game world as he does in Minecraft.